RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

    It is highly recommended that you use ssh keys with a passphrase as described in the :ref:`Quick Start <crsp quick start>` guide.

-   When you click :guilabel:`connect` in the :ref:`previous step <mac connect share>`, you should see popup window similar to the following (with your ssh key info):
+   When you click :guilabel:`connect` in the :ref:`previous step <mac connect share>`, you should see a pop-up window similar to the following (with your ssh key info):

    .. figure:: images/mac/mac-crsp-passphrase.png